25-30 Alliance

 The 25-30 Alliance (تحالف 25-30) is an alliance of independents created to run in the 2015 Egyptian parliamentary election of 17 October to 2 December 2015.

+History

 Creation

-The name of the alliance refers to the revolution that overthrew Hosni Mubarak on 25 January 2011 and the overthrow of Mohamed Morsi on 30 June 2013.
+The alliance was created on 20 July 2014 and refers to the revolution that overthrew Hosni Mubarak on 25 January 2011 and the overthrow of Mohamed Morsi on 30 June 2013.
 In July 2014, members of the April 6 Youth Movement and Tamarod stated that they would join the alliance.
 The Free Egyptians Party stated that it might join the alliance.
-The alliance stated in March 2015 that it was not part of the Reawakening of Egypt list.

 Abdel-Hakim Abdel Nasser, son of former Egyptian president Gamal Abdel Nasser, was one of the founders of the alliance.

 Structure

 As of January 2018, the 25-30 Alliance was led by Haitham El-Hariri.

 Policies and strategy

 The alliance included 25% quotas for women and youth in its electoral lists.

 The electoral strategy of the members of the alliance was to run for individual seats rather than as a formal group.

+The alliance stated in March 2015 that it was not part of the Reawakening of Egypt list.